24/7 Emergency Service

 Preventing Future Electric Water Heater Repairs

 Routine maintenance can significantly reduce the likelihood of breakdowns and extend the life of your electric water heater.
+Dalelis offers maintenance plans starting at $19.99/month that include priority scheduling, discounted repairs, and annual system inspections.

 Professional maintenance often includes: